szechaun/Test-Development-Engineer-Challenge-2024/README.md

 - Performance testing
 - Mobile responsiveness testing

+## Submission

+Please submit your GitHub repository link to the word document.
+Additionally, please keep your repository private and invite `Tom-Dynamsoft` and `felixindynamsoft` as a collaborator!

 ## Questions?

 For any questions about the challenge requirements, please create an issue in this repository.

 Good luck!